 Photo: Geobia (Creative Commons)

-Quick Bite or Lunch in Volterra
+Where to have a quick bite or Lunch in Volterra

 Considering that the town is easy to explore in a couple of hours, the cruise traveler will have the opportunity to taste truly Tuscan flavors before returning to the cruise port in Livorno.